Levvi07/Webmanager/API.md

 | token | An active token | 1\|admin\|3c8ce0623a0b56ca7550d170fcefb6 | x |
 | config | Get the value of one or more specific configs | TokenExpire;UserDisabledSite |  |

-- In order to retrieve multiple pieces of config use an array, in that case the api will return a json object
-- One may also just pass 1 argument for it as a string
 - If no argument is passed to it, the API will return all the configs
+- In order to get specific configs, pass them as an array
+- Gets its data from the "site_configs.json" file, showing all configs as they are in the file (for active configs see "get_active_config")

 ```json
 {